How to Use Git - Git Tutorial for Beginners

 Sending something upstream in Git means that you are sending it back to the repository owner.

-Using the git set upstream command, you can choose the flow direction of your current local branch.
+Use the git set upstream command to choose the flow direction of your current local branch.
 The command also allows you to change the default remote branch.

 Setting an upstream branch in Git.

-Our tutorial on What Is Git Upstream and How to Set an Upstream Branch deals with the different methods for setting an upstream branch and gives a detailed explanation on the topic.
+Our tutorial on Git upstream and setting an upstream branch deals with the different methods for setting an upstream branch and gives a detailed explanation.

 There are several ways to remove a Git remote.
-One of the ways is to delete a remote using the command line.
-The syntax is:
+One of the ways is to use the syntax below:

 git remote remove [remote name]

-In the following example, running git remote -v shows the available remotes, 'origin' and 'test-remote.'
-After removing 'test-remote' and rerunning git remote -v to list available remotes, we see that the only available remote is 'origin.'
+In the following example, running git remote -v shows the available remote repositories, origin and test-remote.
+After removing test-remote and rerunning git remote -v to list available remotes, we see that the only available remote is origin.

 Removing a Git remote.

 Git merge unifies multiple commit sequences into a single commit.
-It can combine two branches, thus integrating the independent development lines into a single branch.
+It can combine two branches and integrate the independent development lines into a single branch.

-After merging two branches, Git updates the current branch to reflect the merge, but the target branch isn't affected.
+After merging two branches, Git updates the current branch to reflect the merge, but the target branch is not affected.
 That means you have to use the git branch -d command to delete the obsolete target branch.

-For example, you may want to merge a new feature branch into the main branch.
+For example, you may want to merge a new feature branch into the master (main) branch.
 Follow the steps below:

 1. Run the git status command to ensure that HEAD is pointing to the correct merge-receiving (master) branch.
 If it is not, run git checkout master to switch to the master branch.